100devs/todo-mvc-auth-local/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+An app created to rival the hitlist posted by Leon.
+Were calling this creating.....
+HitList2.0.
+Cause it will be BETTER.

 ---

-> Be sure to add that lovely star 😀 and fork it for your own copy
+> This App is brought to you these brilliant minds => jbmarsha11, kismetj, choir27, DavidCao4626, and of course myself.

 ---

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's a beginner level app created to add potential prospects to a hitlist in hopes of getting the JOB.

 ---

 # Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+- Anyone who is networking their way in to get a job.
+It will help you keep track of who your high value targets are.

 ---